Fukuoka

 Fukuoka is the most populous city on Kyūshū island, followed by Kitakyushu.
 It is the largest city and metropolitan area west of Keihanshin.
 The city was designated by government ordinance on April 1, 1972.
 Greater Fukuoka, with a population of 2.5 million people (2005 census), is part of the heavily industrialized Fukuoka–Kitakyushu zone.

 As of 2015, Fukuoka is Japan's sixth largest city, having passed the population of Kobe.
 In July 2011, Fukuoka surpassed the population of Kyoto.
-Since the founding of Kyoto in 794, this marks the first time that a city west of the Kansai region has a larger population than Kyoto.
+Since the founding of Kyoto in 794, this marks the first time that a city west of the Kansai region has had a larger population than Kyoto.

+Etymology

+The name Fukuoka (福岡) combines the characters fuku (福), meaning “good fortune” or “blessing,” and oka (岡), meaning “hill.”
+The designation was introduced in 1600 by daimyō Kuroda Nagamasa, who named his new castle town after the Fukuoka district of Bizen Province, the ancestral home of the Kuroda clan.

 History

-Early history
+Pre-Tokugawa period

 Exchanges from the continent and the Northern Kyushu area date as far back as Old Stone Age.
 It has been thought that waves of immigrants arrived in Northern Kyushu from mainland Asia.

-Several Kofun exist.
+Among Jomon period sites, early Jomon pit dwellings have been found in the eastern Itoshima Peninsula, while early to late Jomon pottery and stone-collecting hearths have been found at Kashiwara Site (South Ward).
+Among middle Jomon period sites, clusters of pits for storing yew and other acorns have been found at Nodame Newatari Site (South Ward) and Arita Site (Sawara Ward).
+Archeological research revealed that the Fukuoka Plain was underwater during the Jomon period, and like the Paleolithic period, only the aforementioned sites at the edge of Hizen Island remain.

+During the Yayoi period, the rise of early rice cultivation led to the development of large, moated villages like the Itazuke Site, and the region served as a hub of activity marked by the introduction of technologies like bronze and copper tools.
+Fukuoka's location near the Sea of Japan made it an early natural point of entry for trading and cultural influences from countries on the mainland such as Korea and China.

+Contact with China

+Interaction between the region and the Han dynasty of China was recorded as early as 57 A.D.
+According to the Book of the Later Han, an envoy visited the imperial court during the reign of Emperor Guangwu, and in recognition of this diplomatic mission, the ruler received a gold seal, discovered later in the 17th century.